emmajanedrews/base-template/_posts/2017-11-13-who-posts-the-we-pay-cash-for-houses-signs.md

 Let’s talk about what the deal is with those “We Pay Cash for Houses” signs.
 You’ve probably seen them around town, even if you’ve never given them much thought.

-The people who post these signs are&nbsp;**people who target a certain type of home seller: people who are in financial stress**, who can’t sell, are getting divorced, maybe have a damaged home they don’t want to deal with, or owners who are evicting tenants.
+The people who post these signs are **people who target a certain type of home seller: people who are in financial stress**, who can’t sell, are getting divorced, maybe have a damaged home they don’t want to deal with, or owners who are evicting tenants.

 They’re hoping that these types of people will give them a call so they can come in and give them a very lowball offer the house.
 They often don’t pay real estate commissions, and will boast about how they process their sales.